 - (prior to the full implementation this year)

-- Approximate number of physicians receiving payments: 546,000
+- The approximate number of physicians receiving payments: 546,000

-- Approximate number of hospitals receiving payments: 1,360
+- The approximate number of hospitals receiving payments: 1,360

 - Payments by Purpose: